Ahm15275097/Glossary/README.md

 # Explain  the  debugging  process and explain  the debugging  facilities  available  in  the  IDE.

-This is the process in which bugs and erros are found and removed within computer programs
+This is the process in which bugs and erros are found and removed within computer programs.
+This is handled in a sequential manner by debugging tools.

 **Debugging process**